-At June 30, 2012, the Company's investment in real estate consisted of properties located throughout the United States, with a concentration in Texas and Southern California.
+At June 30, 2013, the Company's investment in real estate consisted of properties located throughout the United States, with a concentration in Texas and Southern California.
 These properties include seventeen apartment complexes, two single-family houses as strategic investments and two commercial real estate properties.
 All properties are operating properties.
 In addition to the properties, the Company owns approximately 4.1 acres of unimproved real estate in Texas and 2 acres of unimproved land in Maui, Hawaii.

 In the opinion of management, each of the properties is adequately covered by insurance.
 None of the properties are subject to foreclosure proceedings or litigation, other than such litigation incurred in the normal course of business.
-The Company's rental property leases are short-term leases, with no lease extending beyond one year.
+The Company's residential rental property leases are short-term leases, with no lease extending beyond one year.

 Las Colinas, Texas.
 The Las Colinas property is a water front apartment community along Beaver Creek that was developed in 1993 with 358 units on approximately 15.6 acres of land.
 The Company acquired the complex on April 30, 2004 for approximately \$27,145,000.
 Depreciation is recorded on the straight-line method, based upon an estimated useful life of 27.5 years.
-Real estate property taxes for the year ended June 30, 2012 were approximately \$617,000.
-The outstanding mortgage balance was approximately \$17,671,000 at June 30, 2012 and the maturity date of the mortgage is May 1, 2013.
+Real estate property taxes for the year ended June 30, 2013 were approximately \$722,000.
+The outstanding mortgage balance was approximately \$19,326,000 at June 30, 2013 and the maturity date of the mortgage is December 1, 2022.

 Morris County, New Jersey.
 The Morris County property is a two-story garden apartment complex that was completed in June 1964 with 151 units on approximately 8 acres of land.
 The Company acquired the complex on September 15, 1967 at an initial cost of approximately \$1,600,000.
-Real estate property taxes for the year ended June 30, 2012 were approximately \$208,000.
+Real estate property taxes for the year ended June 30, 2013 were approximately \$213,000.
 Depreciation is recorded on the straight-line method, based upon an estimated useful life of 40 years.
-The outstanding mortgage balance was approximately \$9,010,000 at June 30, 2012 and the maturity date of the mortgage is May 1, 2013.
+The outstanding mortgage balance was approximately \$10,556,000 at June 30, 2013 and the maturity date of the mortgage is July 31, 2022.

 St. Louis, Missouri.
 The St. Louis property is a two-story project with 264 units on approximately 17.5 acres.
 The Company acquired the complex on November 1, 1968 at an initial cost of \$2,328,000.
-For the year ended June 30, 2012, real estate property taxes were approximately \$154,000.
+For the year ended June 30, 2013, real estate property taxes were approximately \$153,000.
 Depreciation is recorded on the straight-line method, based upon an estimated useful life of 40 years.
-The outstanding mortgage balance was approximately \$5,770,000 at June 30, 2012 and the maturity date of the mortgage is May 29, 2013.
+The outstanding mortgage balance was approximately \$6,045,000 at June 30, 2013 and the maturity date of the mortgage is May 31, 2023.

 Florence, Kentucky.
 The Florence property is a three-story apartment complex with 157 units on approximately 6.0 acres.
 The Company acquired the property on December 20, 1972 at an initial cost of approximately \$1,995,000.
-For the year ended June 30, 2012, real estate property taxes were approximately \$52,000.
+For the year ended June 30, 2013, real estate property taxes were approximately \$41,000.
 Depreciation is recorded on the straight-line method, based upon an estimated useful life of 40 years.
-The outstanding mortgage balance was approximately \$3.878,000 at June 30, 2012 and the maturity date of the mortgage is July 1, 2014.
+The outstanding mortgage balance was approximately \$3,802,000 at June 30, 2013 and the maturity date of the mortgage is July 1, 2014.